shreevatsa/pandoc-mathjax-filter/README.md

 The code is mostly straightforward and written in imitation of the example [pandoc-tex2svg](https://github.com/jgm/pandoc-tex2svg) by the author of Pandoc, and copies some code from the internals of `pandoc-filter-node` (see [here](https://github.com/mvhenderson/pandoc-filter-node/issues/7)).

 # TODO
-- Improve the filter (report errors etc).
+- Improve the filter (report errors, deal with TeX parse errors).
 - Add more options, such as HTML output (will need CSS and fonts) instead of SVG.
+- Should display math be wrapped in `<p align="center">`?
+Or some CSS needs to be included even for SVG?
+- Figure out proper way to specify dependencies and make this installable with `npm install`.
 - Publish to npm?